YanzheL/hemeijia/README.md

 The backend is based on my previous Spring site [LLZW](https://github.com/YanzheL/llzw)

-This is a Spring demo site designated for beginners, which is also my course project of ***Software Engineering*** at HIT.
+This is a Spring demo site designated for beginners, which is also my course project of ***Software Engineering*** at HIT with my team.

 **Current project status:**